vikings-001/DSA/README.md

 **DSA**

-_____This repo contains problems related to datastructure and algorithm which are essentially important for product base companies.
+_____This repo contains problems related to datastructure and algorithm which are essentially important for product based companies.
 **